woueziou/ollama_ui/Readme.md

 ```
 ollama:
+    container_name: ollama
+    image: ollama/ollama
+    restart: "unless-stopped"
+    volumes:
+      - ./ollama:/root/.ollama
+    expose:
+      - "11434"
+```

+You can also configure the Ollama web UI by editing the `docker-compose.yaml` file .
+For example, you can change the port that the web UI listens on

+```
+openwebui:
-  image: ollamaai/ollama:latest
+    image: ghcr.io/ollama-webui/ollama-webui:main
+    restart: always
+    volumes:
+      - ./ollama-webui:/app/backend/data
     ports:
-    - "8080:8080"
+      - "YOUR_PORT:8080"
     environment:
-    - PORT=8080
+      - OLLAMA_BASE_URL = "ollama"
-```

-You can also configure the Ollama web UI by editing the `Dockerfile` in the `ollama-webui` directory.
-For example, you can change the port that the web UI listens on by setting the `PORT` environment variable in the `EXPOSE` directive.

-```
-EXPOSE 8080
 ```

 ## Troubleshooting